arangodb/docs/3.11/programs-arangoimport-examples-csv.md

 When referring to existing attribute names from the input data, the referred-to names need to be enclosed in square brackets (`[` and `]`).
-Any characters outside the brackets will be interpreted as literals, and will be added to the new attribute as-is.
+Any characters outside the brackets are interpreted as literals, and are added to the new attribute as-is.

-If an attribute name that is enclosed in brackets does not exist in the input data, the import will emit a warning message and continue.
-Non-existing attributes will be replaced with an empty string in the resulting value.
+If an attribute name that is enclosed in brackets does not exist in the input data, then the import emits a warning message and continues.
+Non-existing attributes are replaced with an empty string in the resulting value.

 The `--merge-attribute` option does not support using the brackets (`[` or `]`) or the equal sign (`=`) in any of the literals, or inside an attribute reference.